adamisom/spend-sense/docs/Testing-Manual.md

 # 3. Enter user ID: phase4_test_user
 # 4. Click "🔍 Load My Profile"
 # 5. Verify User View page displays:
+#    - Info box: "👁️ Operator View: This page shows a mock of the end-user web application experience"
+#    - Consent management section (grant/revoke consent button)
 #    - Persona card with icon and description
 #    - Matched criteria list
+#    - "🔄 Get New Recommendations" button
 #    - Recommendations section with cards
 #    - Each recommendation card shows:
 #      - Title and description
 #      - "Why this matters" rationale
+#      - Disclaimer: "This is educational content, not financial advice.
+Consult a licensed advisor for personalized guidance."
 #      - Reading time and type
 #      - "Learn More" button
 # 6. Verify recommendations are personalized and include rationales
+# 7. Test consent toggle: Revoke consent and verify recommendations are blocked
+# 8. Test "Get New Recommendations" button to generate fresh recommendations

 pkill -f streamlit
 ```